|

 you a strategy for identifying and letting go of the old triggers.

-the publisher for the new English journal, Nurturing Potential.
+This article's publisher is the new English journal, Nurturing Potential.

 Just Breathe Normally